Skip to main content

 South Africa’s decision to take Israel to the ICJ on charges of genocide could cost his country, says former South African ambassador and anti-apartheid activist Ebrahim Rasool, but is an act of “enormous integrity”

-When Ebrahim Rasool was growing up, the white minority regime in his native South Africa implemented a rigid and brutal apartheid regime.
-One of his earliest memories of the structural violence which characterized daily life for people of color in the country was when the area his family lived in was declared “white” in 1972.
-The policy was referred to as “forced removal,” in which areas were cleared of their inhabitants for whites.
+When Ebrahim Rasool was growing up in South Africa, the white minority government enforced a strict and brutal apartheid system.
+One of his earliest memories of the pervasive structural violence experienced daily by people of colour was in 1972, when his family's neighbourhood was designated a "white" area.
+This policy, known as "forced removal," involved clearing areas of their inhabitants to make way for white residents.

 He was making his way home from the madrassa, he says, when he discovered his father had been handed a notice to leave their home.
 “The stove was still hot, as my mother had been cooking,” he tells me in a video interview from his house in Cape Town.
 He was just ten years old.
 The ruling separated him from his grandmother who lived nearby, his aunts, uncles and cousins were “no longer accessible,” and his friends were scattered to different areas.
 “That was my first real taste of injustice,” he says.